JAIL ROSTER & SHERRIFS REPORT | The Montanian

-Transferred prisoners are listed as released because they were released by Lincoln County.
+Transferred prisoners are listed as released as they were released by Lincoln County.

 - Basham, Benjamin Jay, 33; arrested on Aug.
 10, 2020.
 Charged with felony parenting interference and felony aggravated assault.
 Lincoln County. $100,000.